ChorusOne/opus-pool-sdk/book/guide/0-prerequisites.md

 Before we dive into the core of our tutorial, it’s essential to understand the prerequisites and the foundation on which we’re building.
 This guide is centered around the OPUS Pool SDK Example.

 The repository for this example can be found [here][opus-pool-example].

-Please review the README in the repository for instructions on installation and how to run the project.
+Please review the README in the repository.

 You can visit the [demo website](https://chorusone.github.io/opus-pool-demo/) to try out the steps you will learn in this guide staking with OPUS Pool SDK.